OpenGlobalMind/old-rel8-wiki/Scribing Tools for Thinking.md

 - [[Flancian]] using [An Agora](https://anagora.org/), an app he developed himself.
 - [[Mathew Lowry]], using his platform, [MyHub](MyHub.ai), but not live, since he is in Belgium.
 He will also experiment with multiple apps.

+We also have a "shared brain" using [Plexus](https://plexusnotes.com/home), which you can participate in [here](http://plexus.earth/p/render).
+Plexus is an AI-powered community forum for all conference participants, developed by the Plexus team (founded by Davey Morse).
+A Shared Brain is a social network without a feed.
+You open to a blank page, type the thing that's on your mind, and get connected with the most related thoughts from the rest of the knowledge tech community.
+Again, click [here](http://plexus.earth/p/render) to get started.

 If you would like to join in, please [email Jerry](mailto:sociate@gmail.com).

+This page is referenced in [[Resources for Render]].